 FAP founder Brita Darany von Regensburg's daughter Vanessa was born with classic autism.
-When Vanessa became an adult in the eyes of the law, she transferred from Benhaven school for Autistic Children to a group home in her CT home of the Greenwich Association of Retarded Citizens because there was no staff that was Autism trained.
-She was treated with severe lack of respect and finally discharged to a state institution.
+When Vanessa became an adult in the eyes of the law, she transferred from Benhaven School for Autistic Children to a group home in her hometown.
+Because there was no staff that was autism-trained, she was treated with severe lack of respect and finally discharged to a state institution.

 That was when Brita found there were no legally mandated autism-specific services, programs or supports available for Vanessa.
 "It was as if Vanessa's life no longer existed," Brita said.